-Open market operations based on standard tenders (i.e. main refinancing operations, longer-term refinancing operations structural operations) are normally settled on the first day following the trade day on which (i) TARGET2; and (ii) all relevant SSSs are open.
+Open market operations based on standard tenders (i.e. main refinancing operations, longer-term refinancing operations and structural operations) are normally settled on the first day following the trade day on which TARGET2 and all relevant SSSs are open.
+However, the issuance of ECB debt certificates is settled on the second day following the trade day on which TARGET2 and all relevant SSSs are open.
 As a matter of principle, the Eurosystem aims to settle the transactions related to its open market operations at the same time in all Member States with all counterparties that have provided sufficient underlying assets.
 However, owing to operational constraints and the technical features of SSSs, the timing within the day of the settlement of open market operations may differ across the euro area.
-The time of settlement of the main and the longer-term refinancing operations normally coincides with the time of reimbursement of a previous operation of corresponding maturity.
+The time of settlement of a previous operation of corresponding maturity.

 The Eurosystem aims to settle open market operations based on quick tenders and bilateral procedures on the trade day.
-For operational reasons, however, the Eurosystem may occasionally apply other settlement dates for these operations, in particular for outright transactions and foreign exchange swaps (see Table 3).
+However, the Eurosystem may occasionally apply for operational reasons other settlement dates for these operations, in particular for outright transactions and foreign exchange swaps (see Table 3).

-5.3.3 END-OF-DAY PROCEDURES
+5.3.3.
+End-of-day procedures

 The end-of-day procedures are specified in documentation related to TARGET2.
 As a general rule, the TARGET2 closing time is 6 p.m.
 ECB time (CET).
 No further payment orders are accepted for processing in TARGET2 after the closing time, although remaining payment orders accepted before the closing time are still processed.
-Counterparties' requests for access to the marginal lending facility or to the deposit facility must be submitted to the respective national central lable 3 Normal settlement d ates for Eurosystem open market o perations ' 1 Monetary policy instrument Settlement date for operations based on standard tenders Settlement date for operations based on quick tenders or bilateral procedures Payarsa transactions T±12) т bank at the latest 15 minutes following the TARGET2 closing time.
+Counterparties' requests for access to the marginal lending facility or to the deposit facility must be submitted to the respective NCB at the latest 15 minutes following the TARGET2 closing time.
 The deadline for requesting access to the Eurosystem's standing facilities is postponed by an additional 15 minutes on the last Eurosystem business day of a minimum reserve maintenance period.